 - If you have any apps you don’t want to load at startup automatically, select them and click the minus symbol.

-This only applies to some of the processes that run at startup, as some are likely to run in the background as well.
+This only applies to some of the processes that run at startup, as some are likely to run in the background instead and won’t appear in the Login Items list.
 Dealing with those is a slightly different process, though.
 Read our guide to changing startup items to learn more, or download MacKeeper and rely on its Login Items feature to do the trick for you.

 Believe it or not, fancy visual effects and high-resolution colors and displays can cause your Mac to respond incredibly slowly and lag excessively.
-To boost Mac speed, we recommend reducing visual effects to help free up important system resources.
+To boost your Mac’s speed, we recommend reducing visual effects to help free up important system resources.

 Here are some ways to optimize Mac speed by adjusting the visual effects: